ddc-java-14/giggle/docs/index.md

 ## Summary

 This app will take a person's interest in a particular word and associate it with a funny joke.
 When the person clicks on the app, it will automatically ask you for the word of your choosing.
 When inserted a particular joke will arise.
-At the same time if the joke arrising so will a picture of someone laughing.
+At the same time if the joke arising so will a picture of someone laughing.